schoonhovenrichard/BlooPy/README.md

 print("Max fitness DP:", best_dp_fit)
 ```

-EvoPy allows users to assemble the components of an evolutionary algorithm separately, which can then be passed as functions at initialization:
+**BlooPy** allows users to assemble the components of an evolutionary algorithm separately, which can then be passed as functions at initialization:

 ```python
 fitness_func = adj_mk_func.get_fitness